l2beat/l2beat/packages/backend/discovery/zora/ethereum/diffHistory.md

       descriptions:
 -        ["It can update the preconfer address, the batch submitter (Sequencer) address and the gas configuration of the system."] receivedPermissions.0.description:
-+        "It can update the preconfer address, the batch submitter (Sequencer) address and the gas configuration of the system."
++        "it can update the preconfer address, the batch submitter (Sequencer) address and the gas configuration of the system."
     }
 ```